- What Is It?

 What are the side effects of prednisone?

-Side effects of prednisone depend on the dose and duration of treatment.
-22 Side effects include:
+Side effects of prednisone depend on the dose and duration of treatment, but may include:

 - Increased appetite